Xvfb

 Xvfb or X virtual framebuffer is a display server implementing the X11 display server protocol.
-In contrast to other display servers, Xvfb performs all graphical operations in virtual memory without showing any screen output.
-From the point of view of the X client app, it acts exactly like any other X display server, serving requests and sending events and errors as appropriate.
-However, no output is shown.
+In contrast to other display servers, Xvfb performs all graphical operations in virtual memory without outputting to any screen.
+From the point of view of an X client app, it acts exactly like any other X display server, serving requests and sending events and errors as appropriate.
+However, the frames are not necessarily displayed on a screen.
 This virtual server does not require the computer it is running on to have any kind of graphics adapter, a screen or any input device.
 Only a network layer is necessary.
 Xvfb supports several X Protocol Extensions, such as Compositing and OpenGL GLX support via Mesa.